maxvfischer/sonos-streaming/README.md

-# How to stream vinyl record player to Sonos (Airplay2)
+# How to stream your vinyl record player to Sonos (Airplay2)
+This guide is based on this Instructable guide: https://www.instructables.com/Add-Aux-to-Sonos-Using-Raspberry-Pi/

 ## Needed hardware
 To stream the sound from a vinyl record player to the Sonos speakers, you will need: